wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/04-create-manage-data-loss-prevention-policies.md

 4. **Choose the action to take when the policy conditions are met**: The actions depend on the location where the activity is happening.
 Some examples are:

-	- **SharePoint/Exchange/OneDrive** - Block people who are outside your organization form accessing the content.
+	- **SharePoint/Exchange/OneDrive** - Block people who are outside your organization from accessing the content.
 Show the user a tip and send them an email notification that they are taking an action that is prohibited by the DLP policy.

 	- **Teams Chat and Channel** - Block sensitive information from being shared in the chat or channel.